tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 2. $F$ is analytic;
 3. $F$ splits as a coproduct of sym-representables.

-When this is proved, the assumption of superfinitariness (is that even a name...?) can be removed obtaining Joyal's characterisation of $\cal A$.
+When this is proved, the assumption of superfinitariness (is that even a name...?) can be removed, obtaining Joyal's characterisation of $\cal A$.

 <div id="label-15"></div>
 **Theorem** (Characterisation of analytic functors, II).
 For a finitary functor $F : {\bf Set} \to {\bf Set}$ the following conditions are equivalent: